bekirdag/reactGlass/README.md

 # reactGlass (TypeScript + React)

-A React-friendly TypeScript port of the original `liquidGL` WebGL glass shader.
+A React-friendly TypeScript glass WebGL shader.
 It exposes the same options with typed helpers plus a small React component and hook.

 ## Building